ni/semi-test-library-dotnet/docs/UserGuide/SupportedInstrumentTypes.md

 # Supported Instrument Types

 The Semiconductor Test Library supports the core set of modular instruments commonly used within the NI [Semiconductor Test System (STS)](https://www.ni.com/sts).
-The following table provides a list which instrument types are currently supported by the library.
+Refer to the following table for the instrument types currently supported by the library.

-**Table 1:** List of Supported Instrument Types
+**Table 1:** Supported Instrument Types

 | Instrument Type                           | Driver    | Abstractions | Extensions           |
 | :--------------------------------------   | :-------- | :----------- | :------------------- |